 I have to note that I also stayed at the Hilton Lake Buena Palace at Disney Springs during this trip.
 One day during my stay, I decided to check out their breakfast buffet, which costs close to $30.00.

-I was a bit underwhelmed when I saw they had the same make-your-own Mickey waffles available for free every day at the Fairfield Inn.
+I was underwhelmed when I saw the Hilton had the same make-your-own Mickey waffles that were free daily at the Fairfield Inn.
 But of course, that buffet did have more offerings.

-Anyway, after eating all the bacon, sausage, and waffles you can handle for free, there is a gym available to try and make up for it.
+Anyway, after eating all the bacon, sausage, and waffles you can handle for free, a gym is available to try and make up for it.
 I don’t know about you, but I prefer to walk mine off in the parks.

-But the gym is available all the same, and it has a nice setup.
+But the gym is available all the same and has a nice setup.